7 Best Affordable Pet Insurance Companies of 2026

 Age Exclusion

 Many insurers will exclude pets based on their age.
-So, a pet that is younger than eight weeks or is fourteen years old or higher will not be covered.
+So, a pet younger than eight weeks or fourteen years old or older will not be covered.

 Elective Procedures

-Pet insurance in general won’t pay for elective procedures.
-These include declawing, tail docking, ear cropping, nail trimming, and more.
+Pet insurance, in general, won’t pay for elective procedures.
+These include declawing, tail docking, ear cropping, and nail trimming.

 Nonstandard Services